 You complete core papers in your chosen major, plus a minimum of seven elective tourism papers.
 These provide the essential knowledge required to understand the tourism industry and its position within New Zealand as a major employer and contributor to the economy.

 You do eight papers in Year 1 that provide a comprehensive awareness of tourism as an industry and its role specifically within New Zealand, as well as internationally.
 The eight papers include three core papers: Undergraduate Writing for Academic Purposes, Introduction to Tourism and Customer Service and Selling.

-Papers in business, social sciences, hospitality, environmental studies and event management broaden your understanding and perception of the social, cultural and economic perspectives of tourism.
+Papers in business, social sciences, hospitality, environmental sciences and event management broaden your understanding and perception of the social, cultural and economic perspectives of tourism.

 You will complete advanced level papers in your chosen major and/or electives in Semester 1.
 For your final semester, you will undertake a cooperative education project that involves practical experience.
 This helps you build further skills in the workplace, develop networks and consolidate your decision on your professional tourism career after graduating.